-The definition of a market participant under Latvian law captures also foreign persons and activities performed outside of Latvia if such activities affect or are capable of affecting competition in the territory of Latvia.
+The definition of a market participant under Latvian law also covers foreign persons and activities performed outside of Latvia if such activities affect or are capable of affecting competition in the territory of Latvia.

-6 Are there any current proposals for change to the regime?
+6 Are there any proposals for change to the regime?

-At the time of writing, extensive amendments are proposed to the Competition Law.
-The proposed amendments cover issues relating to the competence of the Latvian Competition Council and certain procedural issues, as well as introducing a number of substantial amendments to the basic provisions of the Competition Law.
+At the time of writing, extensive amendments to the Competition Law are in process.
+The proposed amendments cover issues relating to the competence of the Competition Council and certain procedural issues, as well as introducing a number of substantial amendments to the basic provisions of the Competition Law.

 It is proposed to amend the definition of a dominant position by removing the market share threshold of 40 per cent per cent as a prerequisite for finding a dominant position.
-The most criticised proposal that which would introduce a definition of 'substantial influence on the retail market'.
+The most criticised proposal would introduce a definition of 'substantial influence on the retail market'.
 The amendment is a result of the growing tension in dealings between local food producers and retail chains.
-'Substantial influence' would be defined as the economic position of a retail market participant or several retail market participants acting together on the basis of franchise agreements or horizontal cooperation agreements if its or their turnover in a retail market exceeds 70 million Latvian lats (approximately €100 million) or its or their retail market share exceeds 25 per cent.
+'Substantial influence' would be defined as the economic position of a retail market participant or several retail market participants acting together on the basis of franchise agreements or horizontal cooperation agreements if its or their retail market share is at least 25 per cent.
 The market participants holding substantial influence on the retail market shall be prohibited from abusing such a position in any manner.
 At the same time, the standard of conduct to be imposed on the retail market participants holding substantial influence is not entirely clear.